Gertrude Vaile

 Gertrude Vaile (January 20, 1878 – October 15, 1954) was an American social worker.
-Gertrude became the executive secretary to the committee of the National Conference on Charities and Correction in 1916, and was elected to head the National Welfare Workers in 1925 at the National Conference of Social Work.
+Gertrude became the executive secretary to the committee of the National Conference of Charities and Correction in 1916, and was elected to head the National Welfare Workers in 1925 at the National Conference of Social Work.

 Early life and education

 Gertrude Vaile was born in Kokomo, Indiana, January 20, 1878.
 Her father was Joel Frederick Vaile, a national authority on general business, mining, and railroad law.
 Her mother was Charlotte Marion White Vaile (d.
 1902), an author of children's books.
 A brother, William, was a law partner in his father's firm, and a member of Congress.
 There was a younger brother, Louis F. Vaile, and a younger sister, Lucretia, who served as president of the Colorado Librarian's Association in 1922.

 She came to Denver, Colorado at the age of four years.

 After graduating from the East Denver High School, she went to Vassar College, where her work was principally in the department of economics and social science, before graduating in 1900.

 That summer, she sailed for Europe.

 After her mother's death, she then spent several years at home housekeeping, and was active in various club and philanthropic societies.
 Her father then married Anna Louisa Wolcott.

 In 1909, Vaile went to Chicago and graduated at the School of Civics and Philanthropy; this school required field work with social or philanthropic agencies, also one term with the United Charities.